 I was recently reminded of the time I participated in an IDEO research project.
 I was curious to learn a bit about their research process and I fit their user research profile.

 IDEO was looking to talk to people about a new “impact” focused FinTech product.
-This ultimately included multiple rounds of 1:1 and group interviews, prototype usability testing, and feedback on marketing/positioning.
-They had a screening survey for people interested, which asked questions about personal finance habits, technologies used, and investing interests.
+This ultimately included multiple rounds of 1:1 and group interviews, prototype usability testing, and feedback on marketing/positioning with eight people over about two months.
+This started with a Facebook ad and a screener survey for people interested, which asked questions about personal finance habits, technologies used, and investing interests.